feynmanyuan/heroku-buildpack-graphicsmagick-boost/README.md

 heroku-buildpack-imagemagick
 ===========================

-Use the latest version of ImageMagick inside Heroku _Cedar_.
+Use the latest version of GraphicsMagick + Boost inside Heroku _Cedar_.
 At the moment it is bundled the version 6.8.1-10.

 ## Usage